StevenPG/coding-steve/_posts/2024-09-19-Easy-Spring-Rest-Client-with-OAuth2.markdown

 This requires including the spring-webflux dependencies and calling `.block()` when making blocking API calls.
 It feels shoe-horned into place.

-In comes RestClient, a client written in the same functional style as WebClient, but supports synchronous and asynchronous out of the box.
+In comes [RestClient][restClientBlogAnnouncement], a client written in the same functional style as WebClient, but supports synchronous and asynchronous operations out of the box.
 This lets us remove the spring-webflux dependency and use spring-web-mvc as the primary HTTP dependency for server and client applications.

 ## The Setup (Currently a Milestone Release but this will be updated!)